huawei-noah/SMARTS/ultra/docs/rllib.md

   - `--seed`: The environment seed (default is 2).
   - `--policy`: The policy (agent) to train (default is ppo).
 Only PPO is supported for now.
   - `--log-dir`: The directory to put models, tensorboard data, and training results (default is logs/).
-  - `--max-samples` : The number of samples per iteration (default is 4000)
+  - `--training-batch-samples` : The number of trainig samples per iteration (default is 4000).

   An example to show the how to run rllib training
   ```sh